HiDPI improvements in Windows 10

 Beginning with the build 15002 of Windows 10 Insider Preview released in early 2017, the new “System (Enhanced)” mode is available for OS-powered scaling.
 In this mode, text in elements rendered via GDI is output at full system resolution, with no blur or pixelation.

 The “System (Enhanced)” option is available via the dropdown list of the “Override high DPI scaling behavior.
-Scaling performed by” option in the “Compatibility” tab in properties of the executable.
+Scaling performed by” option in the window opened with the “Change high DPI settings” button in the “Compatibility” tab in properties of the executable.

-For example, HWMonitor application in this mode looks and works almost the same as if it actually supported HiDPI, and, unlike forced HiDPI mode, there is no issue related to setting too small width of columns in the data table that comprises the main part of the application’s user interface.
+For example, the HWMonitor application in this mode looks and works almost the same as if it actually supported HiDPI, and, unlike forced regular HiDPI mode (the “Application” item of the “Override … Scaling performed by” dropdown), there is no issue related to automatic setting of too small width of columns in the data table that comprises the main part of the application’s user interface.

 Different DPI modes for windows of the same application